top of page

 Goldfish appear frequently in Japanese art, literature, and even festivals.
 They symbolize summer and a sense of delightful nostalgia.

-The history of the Art Aquarium Museum
+The History of the Art Aquarium Museum

 While the Art Aquarium Museum Ginza officially opened its doors in May 2022, its story goes back further.
 It wasn't the first "Art Aquarium" experience, but rather the second chapter in a longer journey.